Reel Cajun Adventures

 Grey Snapper

-Grey Snapper, or Mangrove Snapper, are a fun catch in Louisiana's inshore waters.
-These fish typically run 10-14 inches and 1-2 pounds, but can get up to 20 pounds offshore.
-Look for them around structures like docks, piers, and reefs in 10-30 feet of water.
-They're most active at night, so early morning or evening trips can be productive.
-Snappers put up a good fight and make excellent table fare with their white, flaky meat.
-To land one, try using a live shrimp on a 4J hook.
-Here's a local trick: hook the shrimp through the tail instead of the head to keep it lively longer.
-Let it sink to the bottom near structure, then reel up slightly and wait for that telltale tug.
-Grey Snappers are opportunistic feeders, so patience is key.
-When you feel a bite, don't jerk - just start reeling to set the hook.
+Grey Snapper, also called Mangrove Snapper, are a fun target in Louisiana waters.
+These fish typically run 10-14 inches and 1-2 pounds inshore, but can get up to 20 pounds in open water.
+Look for them around structures like docks, piers, and mangroves in warm, shallow areas.
+They're most active at night, using their swift swimming to ambush prey.
+Anglers love Grey Snapper for their flaky white meat and the challenge of outwitting these opportunistic predators.
+To catch one, use a live shrimp on a 4J hook.
+Thread it through the tail so it stays lively longer.
+Let it sink to the bottom near structure, then reel up slightly to avoid snags.
+Be patient - these fish wait for the right moment to strike.
+When you feel a tug, don't jerk.
+Slowly reel to set the hook, then bring your catch up steady.
+Grey Snapper fishing is best in summer and fall when the water's warm.

 Grey Snapper